TiagoApolinario/CodingChallengeSB/README.md

 Note that for the queries written using Entity Framework, I am not taking performance into consideration for this exercise

+Note that the APIs is driven by plain text, in real world scenario they would be driven by IDs considering we would have UI

 # Getting Started
 To run + analyze the implemented solution, please use one IDE of your choice like: Visual Studio, Rider or VS Code